Find Affordable College Courses

 $5,526 Average Tuition & Fees

-Our 2023 rankings named Southern Crescent Technical College the best value school in the United States for family and consumer economics students.
-Located in the large suburb of Griffin, Southern Crescent Technical College is a public college with a small student population.
+Our analysis found Southern Crescent Technical College to be the best value school for family and consumer economics students who want to pursue a degree in the United States.
+Located in the large suburb of Griffin, Southern Crescent Technical College is a public school with a small student population.

 The average tuition and fees for an out-of-state undergraduate student at Southern Crescent Technical College are $5,526 a year.

-Full Family & Consumer Economics at Southern Crescent Technical College Report
+Read full report on Family & Consumer Economics at Southern Crescent Technical College

-The average tuition and fees for an out-of-state undergraduate student at South Dakota State are $12,809 a year.
+Out-of-state tuition fees for undergraduate students at South Dakota State are $12,809 per year.
 Consumer Economics majors at South Dakota State take out an average of $22,000 in student loans while working on their egree.

 As a testament to the quality of education it offers, South Dakota State also is in the top 15% of our Best Family & Consumer Economics Schools ranking.